 A JD student may not exceed 20 hours per week of paid employment during any week in which the student is enrolled in more than 12 semester units.
 Hours worked for clinic credit and unpaid volunteer work are not counted towards the 20 hours.
 First year full-time students are prohibited from being employed at all during the fall and spring academic terms.
-Honors Lawyering Program students are prohibited from being employed during the HLP summer curriculum.
 Exceptions to these rules may be made for students required to participate in training or other duties as part of active duty or military reserve obligations; documentation for such obligations must be provided to Law Student Affairs prior to exceeding the limits.

 Exceptions to the first year work limitation may be granted in limited circumstances.
 The factors which will be considered include whether the student has full control over any work obligations (e.g., a dance instructor can decline a class), the anticipated time commitment (e.g., a couple of hours now and then), academic performance in the first semester, and the maturity of the student in understanding the demands of law school.
-The student must seek written approval from the Associate Dean or Director for Student Affairs, Law School.
+The student must seek written approval from the Associate Dean for Student Affairs, Law School.
 First year students are not prohibited from participating in extracurricular activities or volunteer opportunities, however, they should carefully manage their time to maintain the required focus on their academics.
 First year students may not participate in inter-school competitions such as mock trial, moot court, etc.

 Other than those enrolled in an approved joint degree program, JD students may not be concurrently enrolled in other degree programs.
-Exceptions to this rule may be made in very limited circumstances with advanced written approval from the Associate Dean or Director for Student Affairs, Law School.
+Exceptions to this rule may be made in very limited circumstances with advanced written approval from the Associate Dean for Student Affairs, Law School.